MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-web-services-connector.md

 The web services connector implements the following functions:

 - SOAP Discovery: Allows the administrator to enter the WSDL path exposed by the target web service.
-Discovery will produce a tree structure of its hosted web services with their inner  endpoint(s)/operations along with the operation’s Meta data description.
+Discovery produces a tree structure of the application's hosted web services with their inner  endpoints or operations along with the operation’s Meta data description.
 There's no limit to the number of discovery operations that can be done (step by step).
 The discovered operations  are used later to configure the flow of operations that implement the connector’s operations against the data-source (as Import/Export).

-- REST Discovery: Allows the administrator to enter Restful service details i.e. Service Endpoint, Resource Path, Method and Parameter details.
-A user can add an unlimited number of Restful services.
+- REST Discovery: Allows the administrator to enter REST service details, including Service Endpoint, Resource Path, Method and Parameter details.
 The REST services information will be stored in the ```discovery.xml``` file of the ```wsconfig``` project.
-They'll be used later by the user to configure the Rest Web Service activity in the workflow.
+They'll be used later by the administrator to configure the Rest Web Service activity in the workflow.

 - Schema configuration: Allows the administrator to configure the schema.
 The schema configuration will include a listing of Object Types and attributes for a specific application.
 The administrator may choose the attributes that will be part of the schema.